Ghost Rider (Johnny Blaze): Publication history

 Tony Isabella wrote a two-year story arc in which Blaze occasionally encountered an unnamed character referred to as "the Friend" who helped Blaze stay protected from Satan.
-Isabella said that with editorial approval she had introduced the character, who "looked sort of like a hippie Jesus Christ and that's exactly who He was, though I never actually called Him that...."
+Isabella said that with editorial approval he had introduced the character, who "looked sort of like a hippie Jesus Christ and that's exactly who He was, though I never actually called Him that...."
 At the story arc's climax, Isabella had planned that Blaze "accepts Jesus Christ into his life.
 This gives him the strength to overcome Satan, though with more pyrotechnics than most of us can muster.
 He retains the Ghost Rider powers he had been given by Satan, but they are his to use as his new faith directs him."
 However, Isabella said, Jim Shooter, then an assistant editor, "took offense at my story.
 The issue was ready to go to the printer when he pulled it back and ripped it to pieces.
 He had some of the art redrawn and a lot of the copy rewritten to change the ending of a story two years in the making.
 'The Friend' was revealed to be, not Jesus, but a demon in disguise.
 To this day, I consider what he did to my story one of the three most arrogant and wrongheaded actions I've ever seen from an editor."
 In 2020, Shooter said he had been concerned that this "basically established the Marvel universe is a Christian universe" and could alienate some portion of the readership by suggesting "that all other religions are false."
 He said after consulting with editor Marv Wolfman, he made the changes.

-During her run on Ghost Rider, Isabella put Blaze in the lineup of his new superteam series, The Champions, in order to fulfill an editorial mandate that the team include at least one character with their own series.
+During his run on Ghost Rider, Isabella put Blaze in the lineup of his new superteam series, The Champions, in order to fulfill an editorial mandate that the team include at least one character with their own series.
 Bob Hall, who pencilled four issues of the series, later commented that "Ghost Rider never seemed to fit.
 Why on Earth would the ultimate loner be in a group?
 It must have been difficult to write and to me he always seemed like a different character than the Friedrich-and-Ploog guy."
 Ghost Rider remained with the series throughout its short run (October 1975 – January 1978).

 Blaze's Ghost Rider's career ends when the demon Zarathos, who inhabited Blaze's body as Ghost Rider, flees in issue #81 (June 1983), the finale, in order to pursue the villain named Centurious.
 Now free of his curse, Blaze goes off to live with Roxanne.
 Blaze occasionally appeared in the subsequent 1990–1998 series, Ghost Rider, which featured a related character, Daniel Ketch.
 This series revealed Blaze and Roxanne eventually got married and had two children.

 Blaze returned as Ghost Rider in a 2001 six-issue miniseries written by Devin Grayson; a second miniseries written by Garth Ennis in 2005; and an ongoing monthly series that began publication in July 2006.